X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: Seasonal variation

 There are two specific features which are not shared by conventional WIMP models.
 The first one is related to the fact that the $v_{\rm in}$ and $v_{\rm out}$ velocities are different in the AQN model, but not in conventional dark matter.
 The second one is related to the fact that the intensity of the radiation explicitly depends on the number of nuggets which can be seen by the detector at each given moment, as shown in Fig. \ref{fig:xmmsketch} and computed in Eq. (\ref{eq:dFrdomega}).
 As we will see below, this leads to a feature unique to the AQN framework that is not shared by conventional dark matter.

 The first effect, related to $v_{\rm out}\neq v_{\rm in}$, can be explained as follows.
 The passage of the AQN through the Earth is accompanied by friction and annihilation events with the surroundings, leading to $v_{\rm out} < v_{\rm in}$.
 We used $v_{\rm out}=v_{\rm in}=220$~km/s in Section~\ref{sec:theoretical_predictions}, a simplification that was sufficient to estimate the average of the AQN-induced spectrum.
 However, in this section, the fact that $v_{\rm out}$ is smaller than $v_{\rm in}$ may have an important impact on the seasonal variation.
 The reason is that as $v_{\rm out}$ gets closer to $\Delta v$, the seasonal variation becomes relatively more important.
 Different nuggets have different paths through the Earth, which results in different $v_{\rm out}$ even for the same $v_{\rm in}$.
-The precise distribution of $v_{\rm out}$ can only be obtained by numerical simulations, which is left for a forthcoming paper.
+The precise distribution of $v_{\rm out}$ can only be obtained by numerical simulations, which is well beyond of the scope of the present work.
 The speed change from crossing the Earth is quantified by the parameter $\gamma$:

+which is assumed to be constant in the present work, but may vary for different trajectories and different nugget's sizes.
 Combining Eq. (\ref{eq:v_seasons}) with Eq. (\ref{eq:ratio_gamma}), we obtain the following expressions for $v_{\rm out}$ in the four seasons:

 \exclude{ Our next task is to study the dependence of the photon's spectrum on $v_{\rm out}$.
 As we see from Fig. \ref{fig:counts}, there is a turning point on the AQN-induced spectrum.
 This is because the spectrum emitted by a nugget is a piecewise function (see Eq.~(\ref{eq:dFdomegaexpression})).
 Only the second branch (i.e., $\omega>\omega_{p}(z=0)$) of the piecewise function is important for us, because it decreases following a power law which matches the shape of the observed spectra.
 As we have explained in footnote~\ref{foot:cusp}, the cusp behavior in the left end of the AQN-induced spectrum has no physical significance but a reflection of our simplified treatment of the regions of small $\omega$.
 Thus, the analysis of seasonal variance in this section focuses on the second branch of the spectrum. }